Biscoff Cake: Tender Biscoff cake layers, filled with a creamy Biscoff cookie spread, Biscoff cookies, covered with a white chocolate frosting.

 With the mixer on low speed, slowly add the sifted powdered sugar until incorporated.
 Scrape down the sides of the bowl and continue to mix for another minute.

-Add the heavy cream, one tablespoon at a time.
-Once the cream is incorporated, add the vanilla and increase the speed to medium-high and beat the frosting for five minutes, until light in color and texture.
+Add the vanilla and increase the speed to medium-high and beat the frosting for five minutes, until light in color and texture.

 FOR THE DRIP

 Heat the cream in a microwave safe bowl for 60 seconds.
 Pour the cream over the white chocolate chips and let sit for five minutes.
 Stir until smooth.
 Cool slightly.

 Best to use the drip on a chilled cake.

 Level each cake layer with a knife or cake leveler.